-Efficient components enhance comfort and eliminate condensation risks.
+Efficient daylighting and glazing components that enhance comfort and eliminate condensation risks.

 Demand for roof daylighting continues to grow in current architectural design.
-Yet, often, new buildings are covered with glass that looked great in rendering but end up being very thermally inefficient and regrettably uncomfortable.
+Yet often, new buildings are covered with glass that looks great in rendering but ends up being very thermally inefficient and regrettably uncomfortable.

-The performance benefits of daylighting access are increasingly understood and documented.
-Research shows, well-designed daylight spaces act as preventative medicine for employees, positively affect sales in retail environments, improve health metrics in medical facilities, and help students perform better in school.
-In particular, roof daylighting can be an aesthetically powerful design element, extending these benefits of natural light deep to the interior of a building.
+The performance benefits of daylighting are increasingly understood and documented.
+Research shows that well-designed, daylight spaces act as preventative medicine for employees, positively affect sales in retail environments, improve health metrics in medical facilities, and help students perform better in school.
+In particular, roof daylighting can be an aesthetically powerful design element, extending the benefits of natural light deep to the interior of a building.
 Persuasive examples abound—from the ancient Pantheon, to McKim, Mead & White's original Pennsylvania Station, to Frank Lloyd Wright’s Johnson Wax administrative building.

 At 475 High Performance Building Supply, we have worked with architects and engineers to deliver the benefits by supplying next-generation glass roof components like the PR-60 by LAMILUX.
 What we’ve learned is that to bring the promise of large glass elements into the real world there are a few fundamental considerations that need to be successfully handled.

 As with any roof system, rule number one is to manage precipitation.
 The potential for bulk water intrusion increases with every joint in your assembly.
 Standards exist to certify water-tightness during heavy rain and inclement weather, and designers should be asking for such proof.
 Shedding bulk water is especially crucial for very low-pitch skylights and continuous roof glass, especially below 1:12 (<5 degrees).